 What Is Passive Income?

-Passive income is the opposite of active income – which means you are actively doing something to generate money.
 Active income most often comes in the form of exchanging your time for money, and the most common form of this is employment.

 If we reverse this, we can understand passive income to mean making money when we are not actively exchanging our time in return.

-Some people might describe this as making money while you sleep, others might see it as a slower return on a long term investment.
+Some people might describe this as making money while you sleep, others might see it as a slower return on a long-term investment.

-What I can tell you from experience is that there is no better feeling than waking up to money earned from something you have front loaded with time and effort – and that can continue to make money almost on auto-pilot.
+What I can tell you from experience is that there is no better feeling than waking up to money earned from something you have front-loaded with time and effort – and that can continue to make money almost on auto-pilot.

-That is probably over simplifying the process – but all of the passive income ideas I am going to discuss today will have the potential to be just as simple as you want to make them.
+That is probably over-simplifying the process – but all of the passive income ideas I am going to discuss today will have the potential to be just as simple as you want to make them.

 Is Passive Income Right For You?